 In addition to the tax returns, we use data from two other sources.
-First, to show that parents do not time pregnancies to avoid their overlap with Ramadan, we use the nationally representative Pakistan Demographic and Health Survey.
-The survey is a part of the international Demographic and Health Surveys (DHS) program, which collects numbers on fertility, family planning, and maternal health in more than 60 countries.
-We focus on the "ever-married women" part of the survey, pooling together its three rounds carried out in 1990-1991, 2006-2007, and 2012-2013.
-The data allow linking mothers and children and contain information on important mother characteristics such as literacy, education, partner's education, wealth index, occupation, and house ownership.
-The data also contain both the month and year of birth of children, using which we create measures of their in-utero Ramadan exposure.7 The survey covers children born between 1952 and 2013 and therefore has a good overlap with our tax data.
+First, to show that parents do not time pregnancies to avoid their overlap with Ramadan, we use the nationally representative Pakistan Demographic and Health Survey (DHS).
+The survey is part of an international program that collects numbers on fertility, family planning, and maternal health in more than 60 countries.
+We focus on the ever-married women part of the survey, pooling together its three rounds carried out in 1990-1991, 2006-2007, and 2012-2013.
+The data allow us to link mothers and children and contain information on important mother characteristics such as literacy, education, partner's education, wealth, occupation, and house ownership.
+The data contain the month and year of birth for all children and the day of birth for a small subset of children (8 percent).
+Where we do not observe the birth day, we impute it to be the 15th of the birth month and create our Ramadan exposure measures using the strategy described in Figure II.
+In a robustness check on this strategy, we draw the day of birth at random from a uniform distribution when the day of birth is missing and find similar results.
+The data cover children born between 1952 and 2013 and therefore have a good overlap with our tax data.